• Skip to primary navigation

 Additional Points On How We Follow The 80/20 Rule For Eating

-• We buy only for the meals we’ve planned.
+- I buy only for the meals I've planned.
 Generally, one shop on Saturday for the week ahead, only picking up fresh fruit and vegetables during the week

-• All weekday lunches mentioned above are packed lunches taken to work.
-It’s more convenient for us to take soup, which we can then heat up there
+- All weekday lunches mentioned above are packed lunches taken to work.
+It’s more convenient to take soup, which we can be heated up there.

-• Between breakfast and lunch, and lunch and dinner we’ll usually have a piece of fruit such as an apple or a pear or maybe something from the snacks recipe section
+- Between breakfast and lunch, and lunch and dinner I’ll usually have a piece of fruit such as an apple or a pear or maybe something from the snacks recipe section

-• We don’t have a lot of crisps/ sweets/ chocolates in our kitchen cupboard.
-We do have lots of nuts and a large fruit bowl.
-These are healthier things for us to snack on at home
+- There's not a lot of crisps/ sweets/ chocolates in my kitchen cupboards.
+However, I do have lots of nuts and a large fruit bowl.
+These are healthier things to snack on at home

-• We buy only for the meals you've planned.
-Do not buy treats and do not have any temptations in the house, if you know you've no willpower
+- Buy only for the meals you've planned.
+Do not buy treats and do not have any temptations in the house, if you know you've no willpower!

 So folks, I’m really hoping that the above has given you the motivation to make permanent changes to your diet and lifestyle for good, if you haven’t already done that.